Our Vision:

 - Members of the community typically make 30–80% of the average median income

-- Minority residents (specifically BIPOC) are over-indexed for poverty
+- Residents (specifically BIPOC) are over-indexed for poverty

 - Fewer resources, underserving the communities